dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 mind.
 Regardless, the forms encoded within the training data begin to manifest in the trained theta weights of the algorithm.

-Almost every machine learning methods involve combinatoric analytical models of some sort or another.
+Almost every machine learning method involves numerically constructed combinatoric analytical models of some sort or another.
 It's the combinatorial use of polynomials that correspond to some tensorial algebra -- e.g. some model made of matrix multiplication.
 Further, plate models can be combinatorically enumerated using algebraic structures.
 So if we consider at least some algebraic structures from math as metaphysical noumenological structures, they give us analytical models which yield further emergent metaphysical structures asymptotically corresponding to analytic representations of epistemic structures.

 It's a lot simpler than it sounds.
 Here, the analytical model converges to internalize a numerical model.
 Often, in computation for